-We are a team of five midwives sharing the joys and responsibilities of our work together.
+We are a team of four midwives sharing the joys and responsibilities of our work together.
 The midwives in our group have all been working in this field for one to two decades.
 Although our backgrounds and training are quite different, we are blessed to share a common vision and management style in our midwifery care.
 Read on to see our individual bios.

 Laura Doyle, LM, CPM